Supply Chain Management Process, Roles, and Software

 Supply chain manager and operations manager roles

 The top objective of both experts is to save expenses and boost efficiency of production without compromising on quality.
 But while a supply chain manager focuses on external processes, an operations manager solves pressing internal tasks.
 The former negotiates terms with third-party contractors (suppliers, logistics teams, distributors) and optimizes movement of materials and goods from one point to another outside the organization.
 The latter communicates with stakeholders and implements policies to boost manufacturing and get things working well inside the company.

 Given that both pursue the same global goal and work on the same product, they have some overlapping responsibilities.
 For example, both are involved in:

-- Forecasting prices, overseeing budgeting, planning and auditing.
+- price forecasting, overseeing budgeting, planning and auditing;

-- Inventory control to ensure effective stock utilization and reduce warehousing costs.
+- inventory management to ensure effective stock utilization and reduce warehousing costs; and

 A brief overview of the main supply chain management modules